What is HTLV-1?

 Bronchiectasis is the most common evidence of HTLV-1 infection among Aboriginal Australians.

-How is HTLV-1 transmitted?The virus can be passed to a susceptible new host via prolonged breastfeeding, sexual transmission ( 4X more frequently male to female), via HTLV-1-contaminated blood or blood-product transfusion or intravenous drug use.
+How is HTLV-1 transmitted?The virus can be passed to a susceptible new host via prolonged breastfeeding, sexual transmission (4-times more frequently male to female), via HTLV-1-contaminated blood or blood-product transfusion or intravenous drug use.

-Japan successfully deployed a program to reduce transmission methods to reduce mother-to-child-transmission.
+Japan successfully deployed a program to reduce transmission methods by reducing mother-to-child-transmission.

 How do we test for HTLV-1?

-Detecting the presence of antibody to viral proteins as a result of infection is a widely used and relatively inexpensive method that fits into the workflow of the modern serology laboratory.
-Specificity issues were an early and ongoing issue.
+Antibodies to viral proteins are produced as a result of infection.
+Detecting these is a widely used and relatively inexpensive method that fits into the workflow of the modern serology laboratory.
+Specificity issues were an early issue but seem to have been overcome.

 The detection of proviral DNA using PCR methods is a sensitive way to identify infected blood cells.
 Enhanced methods can quantify how much provirus is present which is related to disease progression.
 A typical healthy infected person may have proviral DNA in 0.1-1% of peripheral blood cells.
 Virus levels are generally stable but a rise has been associated with the development of HAM/TSP and proviral load is higher in bronchiectasis.[10,15]